gact/blobtools-light/README.md

 # blobtools-light
-Light version of the upcoming blobtools package
+Light version of the blobtools package.
+No longer maintained ... please check out <a href="https://github.com/DRL/blobtools">blobtools</a>.

 blobtools-light allows the visualisation of (draft) genome assemblies using TAGC (Taxon-annotated Gc-Coverage) plots (Kumar et al. 2012).